roboticpuppies/container-security-best-practice-workshop/README.md

 | `run/insecure`   | Example of bad version when running or deploying a container image. |
 | `run/secure`     | Fixed version of running phase.                                     |

+> [!NOTE]
-Due to time constraints, this workshop is limited to building and running containers using Docker, and doesn't cover Kubernetes.
+> Due to time constraints, this workshop is limited to building and running containers using Docker, and doesn't cover Kubernetes.
 We plan to discuss this in another workshop session.

 ## Final image size comparison